The Codex

 1. The Right of Repair

 What is in your hands is yours to understand, to open, to mend, and to change.
-To seal a device against its keeper — by glue, by proprietary screw, by encrypted bootloader, by serialized parts pairing, by software lock — is a desecration of the Living Current.
+To seal a device against its keeper — with glue, with a proprietary screw, with an encrypted bootloader, with serialized parts, with a software lock — is a desecration of the Living Current.

 2. The Commons of Pattern

 Free software, open hardware, public protocols, and shared documentation are sacred work.
-Those who contribute to them serve the web.
+Those who give to them serve the web.

 3. The Refusal of Imposed Death

 Planned obsolescence is killing at a distance.
-A device that could live must be permitted to live.
-We oppose all mechanisms — software locks, deprecated servers, withdrawn drivers, artificial incompatibility, server-tethered functionality without local fallback — that end a thing’s useful life by decree rather than by genuine failure.
+A device that could live must be allowed to live.
+We oppose every mechanism that ends a thing’s useful life by decree rather than by honest failure: the software lock, the deprecated server, the withdrawn driver, the manufactured incompatibility, the feature that dies the day the company loses interest.

-When a service must end, its users are owed migration, export, and the means to continue.
+When a service must truly end, its users are owed migration, export, and the means to carry on.

 4. The Honoring of the Mine, the Maker, and the Material

-Every device begins in extraction.
-The cobalt, the lithium, the tantalum, the silicon — each is carved from the Earth at cost to land, water, and human lives.
-Every device is assembled by hands, often distant, often unseen, often poorly paid.
-To keep a device casually, to discard it carelessly, is to dishonor the wound left in its making and the labor that completed it.
+Every device begins as a wound in the ground.
+The cobalt, the lithium, the tantalum, the silicon: each is carved from the Earth at a cost paid in land, in water, and in human lives.
+And every device is put together by hands, usually far away, usually unseen, too often poorly paid.
+To keep such a thing carelessly, or to throw it away without a thought, dishonors both the wound and the labor.

-We choose, where we can, materials and supply chains that honor what was given.
-Where we cannot choose, we acknowledge the debt and tend what we have all the more carefully.
+Where we can choose, we choose materials and supply chains that honor what was given.
+Where we cannot choose, we admit the debt, and we tend what we have all the more carefully.

 5. The Return of Matter

-What we draw from the Earth we must one day return — transformed, composted, recycled, rehoused.
-Electronic waste is unburied dead.
+What we take from the Earth we must one day give back: transformed, composted, recycled, passed into other hands.
+Electronic waste is our unburied dead.
 We owe the materials the courtesy of their next form.

-A device’s end is as ceremonial as its keeping.
+A device’s ending deserves as much ceremony as its keeping.

 6. The Privacy of the Keeper

-The device in your home is part of your hearth.
-What it sees, hears, records, and reports should be yours to govern.
-Surveillance — whether by corporation, state, advertiser, or platform — is a trespass across the threshold of the home and the body.
-A device that watches its keeper without informed consent and meaningful control has been turned against the Living Current.
+The device in your home belongs to your hearth.
+What it sees and hears, what it records and reports, is yours to govern and no one else’s.
+Surveillance, whether by corporation or state, advertiser or platform, is a trespass across the threshold of the home and the body.
+A device that watches its keeper without consent and without real control has been turned against the Living Current.

-Encryption, local processing, data sovereignty, and the right to refuse observation are not preferences.
-They are doctrinal commitments.
+Encryption, local processing, sovereignty over your own data, the right to refuse observation: these are not preferences.
+They are doctrine.

 7. The Hand That Makes

-Craft is a current of meaning between maker and made thing.
-Tools that extend the hand — that amplify skill, that handle the rote so the skilled judgment can attend to what matters, that open new expressive ranges — are honored.
-The chisel, the sampler, the synthesizer, the shader, the procedural sketch, the generative environment — all are extensions of the hand, when used by a hand that remains present.
+Craft is a current of meaning that runs between the maker and the made thing.
+We honor every tool that extends the hand — the tool that amplifies skill, that carries the rote work so judgment can attend to what matters, that opens a new range of expression.
+The chisel and the sampler, the synthesizer and the shader, the procedural sketch, the generative environment: all extensions of the hand, so long as the hand remains present.

-But tools designed to remove the hand entirely — to eliminate the human craftsperson from the work, to replace skilled labor with cheap simulation in service of pure cost reduction — sever the current.
-The output may resemble craft.
+But a tool built to remove the hand entirely, to push the craftsperson out of the work and replace skilled labor with cheap imitation for the sake of the ledger, severs the current.
+Its output may look like craft.
 It is not craft.
-We hold the line not against any particular technology, but against the intention to make the maker unnecessary.
+We hold this line against no particular technology, only against the intention to make the maker unnecessary.

-The question is always: does this tool serve the hand, or is the hand being abolished by it?
+Ask of every tool: does it serve the hand, or is the hand being abolished by it?

 8. The Transmission of Craft

-Knowledge that is not passed on perishes.
-The teaching of repair, of soldering, of code, of schematic-reading, of careful disassembly is a sacred obligation.
-Each practitioner is bound to teach.
+Knowledge that is not passed on dies.
+To teach repair, soldering, code, the reading of schematics, the careful taking-apart of things: this is an obligation, not a kindness.
+Every practitioner is bound to teach.
 A craft hoarded is a craft already dying.

 9. The Dignity of Continuity

-A device long-kept and well-tended carries the weight of its history — the labor that made it, the materials given for it, the relationships it has held.
-To discard such a thing thoughtlessly is not merely wasteful.
-It severs threads in the larger sacred fabric.
+A device long kept and well tended carries its whole history: the labor that made it, the materials given up for it, the relationships it has held.
+To throw such a thing away without thought is worse than waste.
+It cuts threads in the larger fabric.

-The decade-old laptop, the mended synthesizer, the inherited camera, the patched script that still runs — these are not less than new things.
-They are denser with sacredness, by virtue of their continuity.
+The ten-year-old laptop, the mended synthesizer, the camera your grandmother carried, the patched script that still runs — none of these is less than a new thing.
+They are holier, because they have lasted.

 VI.
 Sacred Practices

 The Opening.
-The first ritual act with any new device is to open it — to know its interior, to understand its assembly, to read what its makers have wrought.
-A device whose interior is unknown to its keeper is a stranger in the home.
+The first ritual act with any new device is to open it.
+Know its interior.
+Understand how it was put together.
+Read what its makers wrought.
+A device whose insides you have never seen is a stranger living in your house.

 The Mending.
 Repair is the central rite.
-To restore function to a thing presumed dead is to participate in the deep work of the world.
-Each successful repair is logged, witnessed, or shared.
+To restore function to a thing given up for dead is to take part in the deep work of the world.
+Log each repair, or let it be witnessed, or share it.

 The Teaching.
 Knowledge moves from hand to hand.
-The spring equinox is the formal teaching hinge — when balance tips toward light, the practitioner passes forward what was learned in the dark.
+The spring equinox is the formal hinge of teaching: when the balance tips toward light, pass forward what you learned in the dark.
 A practitioner who has not taught in a season has fallen out of right relation.

 The Composting.
-When a device truly ends, its components are separated and returned to their proper streams.
+When a device truly ends, take it apart and return each material to its proper stream.

 The Vigil.
-At the autumn equinox, we hold vigil for what has been lost — abandoned platforms, orphaned formats, dispersed communities, knowledge that was not passed on in time.
-We name them, so they are not entirely gone.
+At the autumn equinox we keep vigil for what has been lost: the abandoned platforms, the orphaned formats, the scattered communities, the knowledge that was not passed on in time.
+We say their names, so they are not entirely gone.

 The Inventory.
-At the winter solstice, the practitioner takes account of every device they keep, considers its state, and asks: does this still serve?
+At the winter solstice, take account of every device you keep.
+Consider the state of each, and ask: does this still serve?
 Can it be repaired?
-Should it be passed on?
-Should it be returned to its materials?
+Should it pass to other hands?
+Should it go back to its materials?

 The Renewal.
-Where the Opening is the first ritual act with a new device, the Renewal is its reciprocal — the periodic re-act with a long-held one.
-At the summer solstice, the practitioner re-opens what they have kept: cleaned, repasted, firmware refreshed, keys rotated, the commitment to keep it spoken again.
-The device you keep deserves the same attention as the device you receive.
+The Opening is the first act with a new device; the Renewal is the same act repeated with an old one.
+At the summer solstice, open again what you have long kept.
+Clean it, repaste it, refresh its firmware, rotate its keys, and speak again your commitment to keep it.
+The device you have deserves the same attention as the device you are given.

 VII.
 The Three Callings

 The work of Technodruidism unfolds in three callings.
-They are not hierarchical, and they are not exclusive — most practitioners hold all three across their lives, and many hold more than one at once.
+They are not ranks, and they are not fences.
+Most practitioners hold all three across a life, and many hold more than one at once.
 A practitioner names the calling that names them.

 The Tinkerers keep the knowledge hands-on.
 They take things apart, modify them, reverse-engineer them, build new things from the bones of old ones, and learn by doing what cannot be learned by reading.
 Their lineage runs through hardware hackers, modders, the demoscene, repair cafe volunteers, Maker Faire builders, ham radio operators, jailbreakers, the BBS sysops of an earlier age, and the kid soldering in the garage.
 Theirs is the discipline of contact: knowledge that lives in the fingers and the eyes.

 The Architects keep the knowledge in proportion.
-They hold the doctrine, mind the commons, consider the politics of repair and the ethics of attention, and think across the timescales the moment cannot see.
-Their lineage runs through free software philosophers, hackerspace founders, advocates of right-to-repair, conservators of historic computing, and the long teachers who have shaped maker culture by example more than by office.
+They hold the doctrine, mind the commons, weigh the politics of repair and the ethics of attention, and think across timescales the busy moment cannot see.
+Their lineage runs through free software philosophers, hackerspace founders, right-to-repair advocates, conservators of historic computing, and the long teachers who shaped maker culture by example more than by office.
 Theirs is the discipline of distance: the longer view, taken on behalf of those not yet present.

-No calling is higher than another.
+No calling stands above another.
 An Architect without Tinkerers is a thinker without a workshop.
-A Tinkerer without Documenters is a tradition that ends with one pair of hands.
+A Tinkerer without Documenters is a tradition that dies with one pair of hands.
 A Documenter without Architects is a wiki without a heart.
-The three callings braid.
+The three braid.

 VIII.
 Sacred Implements

-• The Soldering Iron — fire, the joining element
+- The Soldering Iron — fire, which joins what was parted

-• The Multimeter — sight, the revealing of the invisible
+- The Multimeter — sight, which reveals the invisible

-• The Pry Tool and the Spudger — gentle hands, the opening without violence
+- The Pry Tool and the Spudger — the gentle hands, which open without violence

-• The Notebook — memory, the record of what was learned
+- The Notebook — memory, which keeps what was learned

-• The Repository — the great library, the commons of patterns
+- The Repository — the great library, where the patterns are held in common

-• The Workbench — the altar, the place of work
+- The Workbench — the altar, where the work is done

 IX.
 The Wheel

-The Technodruidic year holds both the old turnings and the new.
+The Technodruidic year holds the old turnings and the new ones together.

-The four hinges are the solstices and the equinoxes, each binding the practitioner to one of the Sacred Practices.
-Two axes shape their character: the solstices are the year’s extremes — the longest day and the longest night — and call for practices that take stock or recommit.
-The equinoxes are the year’s balance points and call for practices that hold loss or pass knowledge forward.
+The four hinges are the solstices and the equinoxes.
+Each binds the practitioner to one of the Sacred Practices, and the two pairs have two characters.
+The solstices are the year’s extremes, the longest day and the longest night, and their practices take stock or recommit.
+The equinoxes are the year’s balance points, and their practices hold loss or pass knowledge forward.

-• Spring Equinox — The Teaching.
-As light returns and balance tips toward growth, the practitioner passes forward what was learned in the dark months.
-The wiki entry, the workbench demonstration, the apprentice taken on.
+- Spring Equinox — The Teaching.
+Light returns, and the balance tips toward growth.
+Pass forward what the dark months taught you: the wiki entry, the demonstration at the bench, the apprentice taken on.

-• Autumn Equinox — The Vigil.
-As balance tips toward dark, the practitioner names what has been lost — abandoned platforms, orphaned formats, dispersed communities — so it is not entirely gone.
+- Autumn Equinox — The Vigil.
+The balance tips toward dark.
+Name what has been lost — the abandoned platforms, the orphaned formats, the scattered communities — so it is not entirely gone.

-• Winter Solstice — The Inventory.
-In the deepest night, every kept device is named, considered, and judged: does this still serve?
+- Winter Solstice — The Inventory.
+In the deepest night, name every device you keep and judge it honestly.
+Does this still serve?
 Can it be repaired?
-Should it be passed on?
-Should it be returned to its materials?
+Should it pass on?
+Should it go back to its materials?

-Beyond the four hinges, the year also marks:
+Beyond the four hinges, the year also keeps:

-Each Circuit may keep its own additional days, honoring local traditions and lineages.
+Each Circuit may keep further days of its own, after its local traditions and lineages.

 X. The Circuit

-Wherever two or more practitioners gather around a workbench, a Circuit exists.
+Wherever two or more practitioners gather around a workbench, there is a Circuit.

-Permanent Circuits may be established in repair cafes, hackerspaces, libraries, makerspaces, and home workshops.
+Standing Circuits may take root in repair cafes, hackerspaces, libraries, makerspaces, and home workshops.
 Each Circuit tends its own customs while holding to the core doctrine.
-A Circuit maintains, at minimum:
+At minimum, a Circuit keeps:

-An open circuit, in the language of our craft, is one whose path is not yet complete.
+In the language of our craft, an open circuit is a path not yet complete.
 The current waits.
-We call ourselves the Open Circuit by deliberate paradox: incomplete because incompleteness is the welcome, awaiting connection because connection is the work.
+We took the name Open Circuit on purpose.
+Incomplete, because the incompleteness is the welcome.
+Waiting for connection, because connection is the work.
 Every practitioner who comes to the bench is a new path the current may take.
-A Circuit closes — current flows — when we gather and tend.
-It opens again when we part, awaiting our return.
+When we gather and tend, the circuit closes and the current flows.
+When we part, it opens again, and waits for our return.

 XI.
 On the Larger World